 Overall, referral principles include:

 The long head of the biceps tendon (LHBT) pathologies spans a clinical spectrum, from acute tendinitis to chronic degenerative tendinopathy and spontaneous tendon rupture.
-In athletic populations, the physician must coordinate and work in tandem with his or her physical therapists to ensure the athlete's potential co-existing shoulder girdle risk factors are addressed appropriately.
+In athletic populations, the physician must coordinate and work in tandem with their physical therapists to ensure the athlete's potential co-existing shoulder girdle risk factors are addressed appropriately.
 In throwers, it is critical to recognize that poor trunk control, scapular dyskinesia, shoulder girdle atrophy, and muscular imbalances all can contribute to the proximal biceps tendinitis.
 Thus, the comprehensive management of these injuries often involves head coaches and athletic trainers in the athletic populations, physical therapists, specialty trained nurses, general practitioners, geriatricians, sports medicine primary care physicians, and orthopedic surgery sports medicine specialists.

-Failed nonoperative management is an indication for proceeding with surgical treatment.
+Failed non-operative management is an indication for proceeding with surgical treatment.
 Other indications for surgery include:

 The two most common surgical techniques employed include biceps tenodesis and biceps tenotomy procedures.
 The literature demonstrates equivalent outcomes between each type of procedure, and both techniques yield a high rate of patient satisfaction and clinical outcomes at long-term follow-up with each type of procedure.
 [Level I]